 What Is The Bridge?

-The Bridge is Global Voices’ original writing section.
 It was started in 2013 as a result of discussions that took place at the 2012 Global Voices Summit in Nairobi, Kenya.
-The main Bridge editor is Georgia.
+The lead Bridge editor is Georgia.

 How to Get Your Story on The Bridge

 To suggest a story idea to The Bridge editorial team, fill in the form at the bottom of this page.
 The Bridge team will review your idea and get back to you with further instructions.

 Publishing on The Bridge is normally reserved for active members of the Global Voices community and republication partners, though the editors will occasionally publish pieces by guest authors.

 If you are unsure whether your story should be published on The Bridge or as part of the regular GV flow, consult with your editor.

 For The Bridge we are seeking high-quality, human-centred stories.
 A good Bridge story:

 - Might explain a gap between common perceptions and those held by a local community.
 The goal of such a piece is not so much to say what is right or true, but to illuminate or explain why different groups might have diverse perspectives on an issue.
 (Example: How Not to Write About Smartphones and Spain)

 - Might explain a custom or phenomenon not widely known to the mass of readers.
 (Example: In Caracas I Found Tehran)